Sacraments

 Confirmation I – IV classes are part of the St. Lawrence Martyr Faith Formation Program held on Sunday mornings, 9:30 -10:45 am, at Holy Family Parish Center.
 Confirmation preparation is a 2-year program which includes Christian service and retreat requirements.
 Classes enroll in the fall.

-RCIA - RITE OF CHRISTIAN INITIATION OF ADULTS
+OCIA / RCIA - ORDER OF CHRISTIAN INITIATION OF ADULTS

 This process includes several stages marked by prayer, study, and discussion.
 Included in the process are several Rites which take place within the context of the Mass.
-The U. S. Conference of Catholic Bishops (USCCB) describes the RCIA as a process in which participants “undergo…conversion as they study the Gospel, profess faith in Jesus and the Catholic Church, and receive the sacraments… The RCIA process follows the ancient practice of the Church and was restored by the Second Vatican Council as the normal way adults prepare for baptism.”
+The U. S. Conference of Catholic Bishops (USCCB) describes the OCIA as a process in which participants “undergo…conversion as they study the Gospel, profess faith in Jesus and the Catholic Church, and receive the sacraments… The OCIA process follows the ancient practice of the Church and was restored by the Second Vatican Council as the normal way adults prepare for baptism.”

 “Go, therefore, and make disciples of all nations. . . teaching them to observe all that I have commanded you.”
 Mt.
 28:19-20